unplugandplay/cinelignes/README.md

 # cineligne
-Based on gablaxian/super-js-adventure , cineligne will use opal/opal-browser for the implementation.
+Based on gablaxian/super-js-adventure and kittykatattack/ga , cineligne will use opal/opal-browser for the implementation, and opal complete rewrite.

 The idea is to create an engine and a player .
 The player will be able to connect to a rails backend that will drive authentication, chat messages, files and challenge.